 According to Fox News, Ladd became fascinated when he read reports of former investigators being “still haunted” by the discovery of skeletal remains found by a fisherman in a river on Interstate 24 in Tennessee.
 No one could identify the corpse.

-Ladd was curious and started combing through the archives for missing persons reports — not just in Tennessee.
+Ladd was curious and started combing through the missing persons file—not just in Tennessee.